-The son of Holocaust survivors, Alan believes that he has “an obligation to give back.”
+The son of Holocaust survivors, Lazowski believes that he has “an obligation to give back.”
 He’s a well-respected philanthropist and has given his time and money to various charitable efforts.
 In 2009, he started the LAZ Parking Charitable Foundation.
-He is also the founder and co-chair of Voices of Hope, an organization that collects, categorizes and shares the experiences of Holocaust survivors for the benefit of future generations.
+He is also the founder and co-chair of Voices of Hope, an organization that collects, categorizes, and shares the experiences of Holocaust survivors for the benefit of future generations.

 He served as a member of the United State Holocaust Museum’s Council appointed by President Obama.

 Lazowski is the recipient of numerous professional awards including the Thomas and Bette Wolff Family Entrepreneurship Award from the University of Connecticut, the NAACP Civil Rights Award, the Anti-Defamation League’s Torch of Liberty Award, the Junior Achievement Business Hall of Fame Award, and the Lifetime Achievement Award from the Hartford Business Journal.
 He has also received an honorary doctorate of commercial science from the University of Hartford.